Touch VPN isn’t just ineffective on Chrome, it’s also a risk to your privacy and security.

 On the rare occasions we were assigned the correct IP, we still couldn’t access any Netflix libraries.

-EXPERT TIP: If streaming is a priority for you then try out ExpressVPN.
+EXPERT ADVICE: If streaming is a priority for you then try out ExpressVPN.
 Its browser extension reliably unblocks US Netflix as well as nine other international libraries.

 3. Poor Privacy, but Dependable Encryption